UseAlloy/api-interview/address-integration/README.md

   "address_country_code": "USA"
 }
 ```
+Your code should take a `JSON` object in the above format, send the data to Lob in the format Lob expects, and return the Lob-improved data in the same format as the input.

 This repo comes with the HTTP request library `request` pre-installed.
 Feel free to add any other dependencies as needed.

+You'll need to add a `.env` file in the root directory with a `LOB_KEY` environment variable in order to make requests to Lob.
+Your interviewers will provide you with this (you might need to remind them though).

 Lob API documentation: https://lob.com/docs